 Class 3 solutions understand that the given group of containers works collectively to achieve a specific goal.
 That’s why if a distributed database is unstable (e.g. Elasticsearch is in yellow state – not enough replicas), Class 3 immediately alerts that business continuity is endangered, whereas Class 2 believes that everything works fine as long all endpoints respond correctly.
 And the opposite: if a container has crashed, but Class 3 knows that it will be immediately replaced, it does not trigger any alert, whereas Class 2 does, as it does not have the knowledge that the component is part of a larger whole.

 Given the original example of 3 containers that provide Service X, this is how Semantic Monitoring would work:

 Every time the monitoring system is about to take a sample of the performance of the service, it checks which are the containers that provide it.
-Then it measures their performance and sums them up (the assumption here is that the service scales linearly).
+Then it measures their respective performance and sums it up (the assumption here is that the service scales linearly).

-This way, Class 3 solutions would collect information on overall performance of the service, and later use it for calculating its collective influence onto another group of containers that provide another service.
+This way, Class 3 solutions would collect information on the overall performance of the service, and later use it for calculating its collective influence on another group of containers that provide a different service.

-The DevOps movement appeared as a reaction to the problem of miscommunication between developers and operators, as it has been noticed that when a software system passes from development to production, the large amount of information, related mainly to its structure and the role of its components, is lost.
+The DevOps movement appeared as a reaction to the problem of miscommunication between developers and operators, as it had been noticed that when a software system passes from development to production, the large amount of information, related mainly to its structure and the role of its components, was lost.

-This research shows that the loss of the contextual information has yet another unexpected consequence – it blocks monitoring solutions from getting more intelligent, because while the structure (i.e. syntax) of systems can be partially reverse-engineered through network discovery, recovering the role of system’s components (i.e. semantics) in an automated way is nearly impossible.
+This research showed that the loss of the contextual information has yet another unexpected consequence – it blocks monitoring solutions from becoming more intelligent, because while the structure (i.e. syntax) of systems can be partially reverse-engineered through network discovery, recovering the role of system’s components (i.e. semantics) in an automated way is nearly impossible.

 The Harbour Bridge in Sydney – the collection of National Library of Australia